abbasyazdinejad/FL_Data-Silos/README.md

 ## 🧭 Equity Simulation

-`equity_bias_simulation.py` reproduces the fairness–performance trade-off discussed in Section 4.3 of the paper.
+`equity_bias_simulation.py` reproduces the fairness–performance trade-off.
 It simulates dropout and noisy-update scenarios among provinces to quantify how unequal participation affects model accuracy and fairness.

 ---